Catalysing youth-driven action for safer cities.

 The S²Cities Programme (Safe and Sound Cities Programme) aims to improve young people’s safety and wellbeing in urban environments.

-Focusing on young people between the ages of 15 and 24, the programme will engage local governments, institutions, the private sector, community actors, and young people.
-Together, we will create platforms for meaningful youth engagement in ideating and implementing solutions to safety and inclusivity challenges.
+Focusing on young people between the ages of 15 and 24, the programme engages local governments, the private sector, civil society, community actors, and young people.
+The programme takes a systems change approach to empowering young people to ideate and implement solutions to safety, wellbeing, and inclusivity challenges and actively engage in urban planning and policymaking processes.

 Driving Systemic Change